isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-log-proc-config-file/c-log-sources.md

 ---
 description: Log sources are files that contain the data to be used to build a dataset.
-seo-description: Log sources are files that contain the data to be used to build a dataset.
-seo-title: Log Sources
 solution: Analytics
 title: Log Sources
 topic: Data workbench